isohelio/puzzles/README.md

 ### Piece definitions

 The IQ FIT pieces are currently hard wired into the software (see iqfit.h).
+Most of the colours are self explanatory but the blue colour names have been taken to conincide with the physical pieces rather than the instruction manual.

         1 red          ****     *
           R 31         *  *  ****